Men who ask for a classy, stylish cake without the frills

 You can always find adult male themed sports cakes, motorbike cakes, music/band-related cakes, gym themed cakes, it’s all out there and these themes are awesome.
 What we don’t see often are sharply decorated cakes that are simple, elegant, sophisticated, or mod with a more neutral color scheme.
 Why is that?
 Well, for starters, it’s hard to do this.
 Second, maybe it’s because there are more women customers ordering cakes for women over men customers ordering cakes.

-Female customers and cake designers chose cake styles, colors, and themes for mostly women and girls, not for adult men.
+Female customers and cake designers choose cake styles, colors, and themes for mostly women and girls, not for adult men.
 This in no way implies that female cake designers can’t design cakes for men, on the contrary, we can and we do.
 The same goes for male cake designers.
 This look is just a challenge outside of a direct theme and it’s not often we bakers get these types of requests separate from groom’s cakes.

-Cake bakers have a huge challenge in designing cake for men who are looking for a particular style.
+Cake bakers have a huge challenge in designing cakes for men who are looking for a particular style.
 What can we do that isn’t traditionally feminine?
 There are so many colors and traditional decorating styles that are perceived too girlie, too feminine, or for children and babies.
 There only seems to be a small number of colors that are boyish or perceived masculine.
 Yes, all colors & styles are subjective however, most people can guess the obvious dark colors as masculine – black, grey, brown, navy, red….but there are so many unexpected color schemes that can look masculine one that I’m willing to try in the future.

 It’s all about how you pull the color scheme together with a classy design without overdoing the look.
 Think about patterns and shapes.
 You may laugh but I tried to channel thoughts like, “What would Ralph Lauren or Tom Ford want as a cake featuring just color and pattern?
 No, I don’t know either one of these legends (again, everything is subjective) but maybe both of them would appreciate this look.
 I thought tailored suits, a glass of Armagnac in hand sitting in a leather chair next to a fireplace.
 Can you see it?